 Situation How to score Inconsistent Students sometimes change how they mark the correct answer.
 So long as marking the student's intention is clear and correct, changes in marking system are not penalized.
 In the example below, the student gets 3 items correct and none incorrect. buys food Tom goes a school bus to go to radio .
-In the afternoon, takes school ▶ a he also takes few bus home. it with clear final intention is clear and correct.
-In the example below, the child gets 3 intention items correct and none incorrect.
+In the afternoon, takes school school . → a he also takes few bus home. it

-Situation How to score

-Skipped itemsSkipped items are marked incorrect when they are clearly skipped (i.e., a later item is answered), as in the first example below.
+Situation How to score Skipped items Skipped items are marked incorrect when they are clearly skipped (i.e., a later item is answered), as in the first example below.
 They are left unmarked and not counted as correct or incorrect if no subsequent item is answered, as in the second example below.
 In the first example, the student gets 2 correct and 1 incorrect.
-In the second example, the student
+In the second example, the student gets 1 correct and none incorrect. food buys Tom a school bus to go to .
+In the afternoon, goes adio takes school a few it he also takes